Accern/docs/source/includes/data_overview/_data_coverage.md

 * Financial Documents ex.
 SEC Filings
 * Other Social Media ex.
 Tumblr

-###Acquiring the Data
+**How we Acquire the Data -**

 Accern has multiple avenues for financial information.
-They include our own, in-house web scrapers and data obtained via data providers.
+They include our own, in-house web scrapers and data obtained via partnered data providers.

-* Data Providers:
+* **Data Providers:**
 Majority of our data comes through our data providers.
-Currently monitoring around 300million+ sources (websites). **Note:** *Twitter counts as a single source.*
+Currently monitoring around 300million+ sources (websites).
+**NOTE:** *Twitter counts as a single source.*

-* Proprietary Scrapers:
+* **Proprietary Scrapers:**
-Accern has proprietary crawlers that monitor around 0.5million+ public, high-alpha sources. **Note:** *These important sources break market-moving news the fastest.*
+Accern has proprietary crawlers that monitor around 0.5million+ public, high-alpha sources.

-###Data Summary
-Accern provides a low-latency processing time for these articles from the time we receive them in our system.

-**Anshul**
+**NOTE:** *These important sources break market-moving news the fastest.*

+**Quick Info on Data Pipeline -**

-a | b
+Numbers | Numbers
 -----------|-----------
 Total Websites Monitored | 300 million-plus
 Number of Articles Processed Each Day | 5 million-plus